Discover why crabbing is just one of the many reasons to visit Walberswick, Suffolk.

 Formerly the home of the British Open Crabbing Championship – the person catching the heaviest crab within 90 minutes is the winner! – Walberswick is a tranquil and unspoilt base from which to explore the Suffolk coast in the east of England.
 This secluded Georgian village, across the mouth of the River Blyth from the gentrified resort of Southwold, has attracted a host of celebrities to its streets lined with weatherboarded houses, including Richard Curtis and Paul Greengrass.

 It’s easy to understand why.
-Picture a long sand and shingle beach backed by sweeping grassy sand dunes, understated traditional fishermen’s huts, a quintessential English village green and two great pubs and you’ll have the measure of the place.
+Picture a long sand and pebble beach backed by sweeping grassy sand dunes, understated traditional fishermen’s huts, a quintessential English village green and two great pubs and you’ll have the measure of the place.

 The bottom line is that crabbing is not the only reason to visit Walberswick.
 Here are some other great things to do in Walberswick.